 Any staff in a human, social or community services organization.

-This workshop is delivered in 2.5-hour sessions over two days.
+This workshop is delivered in 2.5-hour workshops over two days.

 Members: $325 + HST